What You Need to be Eligible for Arizona Long Term Care System?

 First and foremost, the ALTCS is only open to Arizona residents.
 You must live in the state of Arizona and be a United States citizen or have proper immigration status to apply.
 Non-legal residents of Arizona are not eligible for benefits through the state’s long-term care program.

 The ALTCS uses a strict income test.
 Your income can be no higher than three times the Supplemental Security Income (SSI) Federal Benefit Rate for the current year.
-As of 2019, this means that the maximum monthly gross income you can have to be eligible for benefits through ALTCS is:
+As of January 1, 2023, this means that the maximum monthly gross income you can have to be eligible for benefits through ALTCS is $2,742 as an individual

 “With income, if you’re a penny over, they’re not going to be flexible with that limit,” says Taylor.
 “People may feel they qualify for resources and medical, get partway through the application and realize that, because their gross income is a dollar or two more than they thought or knew, they’ll get disqualified and they’ll have to reapply.
 It can really slow down the process.”